Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Lessons/lesson-09.md

 })
 ```

-The key `game` here is what namespaces your state.
-When you read state in a component you will use `state.game.score`, not `state.score`.
+The key `game` is what namespaces your state.
+In components you will read `state.game.score`, not `state.score`.

 ---